Algebreaker/PulseWaveform/README.md

 - library(spectral)
 - library(zoo)

-# Installation
-Please install by typing `devtools::install_github(“whatever”)` into the command line.

 # ISOFitting
 This is the main script from which the other functions are called.
 First the working directory needs to be changed so the other functions can be called and the sampling rate need to be adjusted, i.e. `samplingRate <- 40`.
 The `beats_in` and `batch_number` parameters determine how many beats the parameters are estimated over and how many batches are generated for analysis and optimisation.
 The code uses a chi-square goodness of fit test to improve model fit and will do so by minimising chi-square over all the beats within a batch.
 The default values are 10 for both.
-If you would like to select a specific subsection of your dataset rather than analyse all beats change the parameter `all_beats <- TRUE` to `FALSE`. *not sure where you then specify the subset though?*
+If you would like to select a specific subsection of your dataset rather than analyse all beats change the parameter `all_beats <- TRUE` to `FALSE`.
 Then the path of the to-be-read-in files needs to specified.

-In the first instance we are trying to estimate the various detrending algorithms that are often applied to the raw data by the hardware: As a first step in the preprocessing pipeline the factor value is adjusted to reverse-engineer an assumed positive gradient at the tail-end of each beat. *We somehow need to make sure that this is not confused with the pressure wave decay?* The values are changed until they reach a plausible-looking threshold for each individual beat:
+In the first instance we are trying to estimate the various detrending algorithms that are often applied to the raw data by the hardware: As a first step in the preprocessing pipeline the factor value is adjusted to reverse-engineer an assumed positive gradient at the tail-end of each beat.
+The values are changed until they reach a plausible-looking threshold for each individual beat:
 ![](factorvalue.png)